michalroots/pico/about.md

 ---
 description: We are weaving a community in Pico Island by practicing microsolidarity.
-Here is our documentation.
 ---

 # Microsolidarity in Pico